alb3rtov/alb3rtov/README.md

  🔭 I’m currently studying the last year of Computer Engineering Degree

  🌱 I’m currently working on my Bachelor's Final Project (using React Native, Node.js and Express)

+ ⚙️ I am also currently working as a web developer (using Ruby On Rails and PostgreSQL).

  📫 You can visit my [blog](https://informaticaenuno.wordpress.com/) about networks and computer systems